enolan/wai-middleware-ip-block/README.md

     appPlain <- toWaiAppPlain foundation
     ipBlock <- ipBlockMiddlewareFromFileEnv "IP_BLOCK_CFG" basicDenyResponse
     return $ ipBlock $ logWare $ defaultMiddlewaresNoLogging appPlain
 ```

+When your server launches, it'll look for an environment variable
+`IP_BLOCK_CFG`.
+That should have the path to a YAML formatted configuration
+file.
+The details of that format are in the Haddock.

 **Don't rely on this for security**.
 I wrote this so I could put a site up on
 the internet before I was ready to make it public.
 IP based blocking is in
-general a weak measure and this package in particular has undergone very little
+general a weak measure and this package in particular has undergone relatively
-testing, none of it adversarial.
+little testing, none of it adversarial.